Does Your Website Run On WordPress? How To Tell

-When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
-You could easily tell the difference between the two.
+Learn WordPressIt used to be that blogs looked like blogs and websites looked like websites.
+You could easily tell blogs and websites apart.

-Then WordPress came along and changed everything.
-Now, it’s getting more and more difficult to tell if the website is running on “blogging” tools like the WordPress publishing platform, or if it’s been built using a web editing application.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what type of web application is actually powering the site.
+Then WordPress came along and changed all this.
+Now, it’s becoming harder to tell if the site was built with a “blogging” content management system (CMS) like the WP CMS, or if it’s been developed using a traditional website editing application.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s “under the hood”.

-For website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, such as web development costs, ease of use, ability to maintain the site up-to-date, managing content, etc.
+For website owners, understanding the difference between a CMS tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the things that matter to most website owners, such as web development costs, ease of use, ability to maintain the website up-to-date, managing content, etc.

 Think about this …